AlexScotland/ModularFastAPI/README.md

 ![a quick demo of drag and drop](docs/media/readme_demo.gif)

+# Dependencies
+- nvidia-docker2

 # TODO:
-- [ ] Create a dynamic installation for all requirements within the plugins
+- [x] Create a dynamic installation for all requirements within the plugins
 - [ ] Better testing
 - [x] Dynamically typed router imports